-Chicken and rice are great together.
-They are even better when combined with lemon, garlic and oregano.
-Greek Lemon Chicken Thighs Recipe is a one pot wonder.
+This Greek Chicken Thighs Recipe is a one-pot wonder.
 You can marinate the chicken for as little as 20 minutes or as much as overnight.

-- Zest 2 lemons and squeeze the juice.
-Zest first, squeeze second!
+Zest the lemon and squeeze the juice.
 Mix the lemon juice, zest, oregano, garlic, and salt in a small bowl.
-Pour into a medium zipper bag.
-If you don't have a bag, pour the marinade in a shallow pan.
+Pour into a medium zipper bag or shallow pan.

-- Add the chicken thighs and securely close the bag.
+Add the chicken thighs and securely close the bag.
 If using a shallow pan, cover with plastic wrap.
+Refrigerate for at least 15-20 minutes or overnight.

 For the chicken:

-- When oil is hot, remove the chicken pieces from the marinade bag and place skin-side down in the hot skillet.
-Set the marinade aside in the refrigerator, to use later in recipe.
+Heat 2 teaspoons of oil in a medium, heavy-bottomed, oven-safe skillet.
+Place the chicken skin-side down in the hot skillet.
+Set the marinade aside in the refrigerator, to use later in the recipe.

 For the rice:

-- Simmer together for one minute then place the chicken breasts on top.
+Simmer together for one minute then remove from heat.

-- Cover and bake at 350 degrees for 35 minutes.
-Remove the lid, add a few sliced lemons if you like, and bake an additional ten minutes.
+Cover and bake at 350 degrees for 30 minutes.
+Add a few sliced lemons if you like and bake an additional ten minutes.

-Chicken thighs work best in my Greek Lemon Chicken Thighs Recipe, but you could substitute drumsticks.
+Chicken thighs work best in my One Skillet Greek Chicken Thighs with Lemon Rice, but you could substitute boneless skinless chicken thighs or drumsticks.
 Chicken breasts would work, but they might overcook and become dry.
-Try starting the rice in the oven for ten minutes, then adding the chicken breasts.
+Try starting the rice in the oven for ten minutes, then add the chicken breasts.
+White meat dries out more than dark meat.

 Italian seasoning is a good substitution if you don't have oregano.
 Speaking of dried oregano, Mexican dried oregano is best!

-You could substitute brown rice easily in this dish.
-Although I haven't tried it, I think couscous would be great as well.
+You can substitute brown rice easily in this dish.
+Although I haven't tried it, I think couscous would also be great, and I plan to use it next time.
 If you try it before I do, drop a comment below and let us know how it went.

 We eat with our eyes first, and chicken thighs are not the prettiest protein.
-I like to trim the excess fat and overhanging skin off the thighs with sharp kitchen shears.
+I like to trim the excess fat and overhanging skin off of the thighs with sharp kitchen shears.
 I love Wüsthof kitchen shears!
-Inexpensive and indespensible.
+Inexpensive and indispensable.

 After trimming, press the skin down firmly on the top of the thigh meat.
-The skin browns beautifully this way.
-Handle the thighs gently while marinating, and use rubber tipped tongs for adding them to the skillet.
+The crispy skin browns beautifully.
+Handle the thighs gently while marinating, and use rubber-tipped tongs for adding them to the skillet.

 Equipment